jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

-**Version 1.3.2-b3**
+**Version 1.3.2**
 - Fixed a bug where ADT systems won't load due to "triggered" zone not being available.
-The triggered zone feature (1.3.0) has been removed from ADT implementations as a work-around
+The triggered zone feature (1.3.0) has been removed if no trigger information is received (ADT Systems)
+- Bumped API dependency to the debug enabled API

 **Version 1.3.1**
 - Fixed a bug where stay profile buttons wouldn't load if you didn't have any "automations" (Bumped API dependency as this was fixed in the API)